stangri/docs.openwrt.melmac.net/https-dns-proxy/README.md

 ## <a name='Description'></a>Description

-A lean RFC8484-compatible (no JSON API support) DNS-over-HTTPS (DoH) proxy service which supports DoH servers.
-The accompanying WebUI (`luci-app-https-dns-proxy`) supports [more than 40 public resolvers](https://github.com/stangri/source.openwrt.melmac.net/tree/master/luci-app-https-dns-proxy/root/usr/share/https-dns-proxy/providers).
+A lightweight, RFC8484-compatible DNS-over-HTTPS (DoH) proxy service for OpenWrt with minimal footprint and seamless integration.
+It does not support outdated JSON API (by design), keeping the package lean and fast.
+The optional Web UI (`luci-app-https-dns-proxy`) provides access to an extensive built-in list of [more than 40 public DoH resolvers](https://github.com/stangri/source.openwrt.melmac.net/tree/master/luci-app-https-dns-proxy/root/usr/share/https-dns-proxy/providers) for easy configuration.
 Based on [@aarond10](https://github.com/aarond10)'s [https-dns-proxy](https://github.com/aarond10/https_dns_proxy).

+Key advantages:

+- Extremely small footprint (~40KB installed)
+- Optional Web UI with built-in support for over 40 public DoH resolvers
+- Seamless integration with dnsmasq, including automatic fallback and recovery
+- Supports canary domain handling for Mozilla and iCloud Private Relay
+- HTTP/2 ready; HTTP/3 status detection supported in UI

 ## <a name='Features'></a>Features